ece1786-2023/FundSeer/scrapper/README.md

-# GoFundMe Data Crawler
+# GoFundMe Data Scrapper

 ## Overview

-This folder provides a set of Python scripts to crawl data from GoFundMe campaigns.
+This folder provides a set of Python scripts to scrape data from GoFundMe campaigns.
 Follow the steps below to collect information from GoFundMe URLs and generate statistics based on the collected data.

 ## Prerequisites